ruqayaahh/ruqayaahh/README.md

 ### Hi there 👋

 - I am passionate about working on Open Source projects.
 - 🔭 I’m currently working on [VaaS3.0](https://github.com/oslabs-beta/VaaS): An Open Source Kubernetes monitoring tool for OpenFaaS developers' community.
 Other Open Source projects I have contributed to this year include the official [Jupyter](https://github.com/jupyterhub/jupyterhub) documentation and [nigerialogos](https://github.com/PaystackHQ/nigerialogos) from [PayStackHQ](https://github.com/PaystackHQ).
-I would like to contribute to [Chakra-UI](https://github.com/chakra-ui/chakra-ui) and [MDN](https://github.com/mdn) in the first quarter of 2023.
+[Chakra-UI](https://github.com/chakra-ui/chakra-ui) and [MDN](https://github.com/mdn) are on the list of Open Source projects I would like to contribute to in the first quarter of 2023.
 - 🌱 I’m currently a resident at [Codesmith](https://www.codesmith.io/).
 - 👯 I’m looking to collaborate on more Open Source projects and Software Engineering mentor/mentee-ship.
 - 🤔 I’m looking for help with more opportunities to work with container orchestration or DevOps roles.